-Course Requirements and Grading Criteria: Online class attendance and participation (includes Peer Workshops and Discussion Board): 30% Weekly Writings, personal and reflective, persuasive and research-based: 20% Research Essay, 6-8 pages (including all process pieces, thinking and drafts): 20% Fieldnotes Journal (online): 20% Final Reflection and Analysis: 10%
+Course Requirements and Grading Criteria: Online class attendance and participation (includes Peer Workshops and Discussion Board): 30% Weekly Writings, personal and reflective, persuasive and research-based: 10% One Personal, Place-based Essay: 10% One Research Essay (topic of choice), 6-8 pages (including all process pieces, thinking and drafts): 20% Fieldnotes Journal (online): 10% Best American Science and Nature Writing/Reading Discussion: 10% Final Reflection and Analysis: 10%

 Online Course (View Campus Map)